haiwera-silk-cd/magento-devdocs/guides/v2.0/frontend-dev-guide/themes/theme-images.md

 The properties of product images used on the {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %} are stored in the `view.xml` configuration file.
 This topic provides all details about what properties are available and how to configure them.

-The properties for the images displayed on the product pages are defined by the gallery widget options.
-The options of the widget can be configured in the {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}theme{% endglossarytooltip %} `view.xml` as well.
-For more details, view the [Gallery widget]({{ page.baseurl }}/javascript-dev-guide/widgets/widget_gallery.html) topic.
+The properties for the images displayed on the product pages are defined by the 相册小工具 options.
+The options of the widget can be configured in the {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}主题{% endglossarytooltip %} `view.xml` as well.
+For more details, view the [相册小工具]({{ page.baseurl }}/javascript-dev-guide/widgets/widget_gallery.html) topic.

 <h2 id="view_xml_structure">Configure image properties in view.xml</h2>